Crafting a Winning Sample RFP Response: Tips and Best Practices for Success

 Key Components of a Successful RFP Response

 A winning RFP response follows a predictable structure that makes evaluation easy.
-Start with an executive summary that addresses the top three client priorities explicitly stated in the RFP—not what you think matters most.
-According to research from the Association of Proposal Management Professionals, proposals that mirror client language in the executive summary score 23% higher in initial reviews.
+Start with an executive summary that addresses the client's top priorities explicitly stated in the RFP—not what you think matters most.

 Your response should include: